SerhiiQAA/MyTicTacToeGame/README.md

 You won't find the full source code here (it resides in a separate repository), but you will find all the necessary releases to get our game running.

-## ⬇️ How to Get MyTicTacToeGame
+## ⬇️ How to Get TicTacToeGame

-The easiest way to get the latest version of MyTicTacToeGame is to download the APK file from our **[Releases page](https://github.com/SerhiiQAA/MyTicTacToeGame/releases)**.
+The easiest way to get the latest version of TicTacToeGame is to download the APK file from our Releases page:

 1. Go to the [Releases page](https://github.com/SerhiiQAA/MyTicTacToeGame/releases) (click the link or find "Releases" on the right sidebar).
 2. Find the latest release version (usually at the top).